Skip to main content

 • replayability

-• “45 hours in, unlocked act 3, can confidently say this is the most addicting game I've ever played since Risk of Rain 2 and Isaac.
-Each run is extremely unique and winnable.
-The diversity in class abilities and synergies allow for great replayability and storytelling potential.”
+• “At 45 hours in, unlocked act 3, I can confidently say this is the most addicting game I've played since Risk of Rain 2 and Isaac; each run is extremely unique and winnable, with diverse class abilities and synergies allowing for great replayability and storytelling potential.”

-• “I understand the appeal of rogue-lites is replayability; however, certain upgrades such as Butch, Frank, and Organ Grinder requiring a dizzying amount of cats just to get minuscule rewards bog the game down a lot.”
+• “I understand the appeal of rogue-lites is replayability; however, certain upgrades such as Butch, Frank, and Organ Grinder require a dizzying amount of cats just to get minuscule rewards, which bogs the game down a lot.”

 • optimization